Cleveland Clinic Howley ASPIRE Pathways

 Sponsored by The Howley Foundation in collaboration with Cleveland Clinic

-The ASPIRE Pathways is an enrichment program sponsored by Cleveland Clinic and The Howley Foundation in collaboration with Cuyahoga Community College and Kent State University.
+The Howley ASPIRE Pathways is an enrichment program sponsored by The Howley Foundation in collaboration with Cleveland Clinic.
 This enrichment initiative is designed for high school juniors interested in pursuing careers in Respiratory Therapy, Surgical Technology or Sterile Processing.

 A $500 monetary stipend will be awarded upon successful completion of the program.
 Select participants will be invited to return for a second year as mentors, as well as to build on the foundation of skills and concepts learned in junior year.
-Returning seniors will have the opportunity to earn a scholarship to attend Cuyahoga Community College or Kent State University to complete a 2-year degree in Respiratory Therapy or Surgical Technology, or to receive on-the-job training and certification in Sterile Processing from Cleveland Clinic.
+Returning seniors will have the opportunity to earn a scholarship to attend Cuyahoga Community College for Surgical Technology or Kent State University for Respiratory Therapy to complete a 2-year degree or receive on-the-job training and certification in Sterile Processing from Cleveland Clinic.